Freshwater Mussel Restoration in the Chesapeake Bay and Susquehanna River Watershed

 Reductions in the levels of nutrients and sediment will aid in the implementation of the Conowingo Watershed Implementation Plan (or CWIP).
 This Plan is a collaborative effort between Maryland, Pennsylvania, and New York state to reduce the nutrient load entering Chesapeake Bay from upstream of Conowingo Dam.
 Reductions in nutrient and sediment loads can lead to improvements in water quality and in the overall health of Chesapeake Bay and its tributaries.

-Learn more about Freshwater Mussels
+Learn more about Freshwater Mussel

 Ecosystem Services